UntouchedWagons/RimefellerResearchTweaks/README.md

 * Refinery Unloading Bay is now unlocked via the Chemfuel Refining tech instead of Synthylene, Napalm, Neutroamine, etc since all Refinery techs would need to be researched before the unloading bay would be unlocked

+### March 15, 2023

+* Autoclave has been moved to its own research instead of being unlocked alongside Synthamide Composite.

 ## Thanks

 Thanks to crazedmonkey231, Bratwurstinator and Large Moron of Mr. Samuel Streamer's discord server for helping me make my first Rimworld mod.